rapidsai/deployment/source/platforms/colab.md

 ### 4. Install RAPIDS on Colab

 You can install RAPIDS using pip.
-The script first checks GPU compatibility with RAPIDS, then installs the latest **stable** versions of RAPIDSAI's core libraries (cuDF, cuML, cuGraph, and xgboost) using `pip`.
+The script first checks GPU compatibility with RAPIDS, then installs the latest **stable** versions some core RAPIDS libraries (e.g. cuDF, cuML, cuGraph, and xgboost) using `pip`.

 ```bash
 # Colab warns and provides remediation steps if the GPUs is not compatible with RAPIDS.